frankiezeager/jekyll-now/_posts/2018-3-3-Trap-Generator.md

 **Long Short Term Memory Networks**
 ------

-When you are trying to create cohesive lyrics, you need to remember things like the chorus, that may have happened several sequences before the currently predicted one.
-A simple RNN has no capability of knowing what is important, so it would not know that a chorus is important and would need to be remembered so that it could be repeated after a verse.
+When you are trying to create cohesive lyrics, you need to remember things like the chorus, that may have happened several sequences before the current sequence.
+A simple RNN has no capability of learning what pieces of information are important, so it would not know that a chorus is important and would need to be remembered so that it could be repeated after a verse.

 This is where a Long Short Term Memory (LSTM) network comes in to place.
-LSTM models are an extension of Recurrent Neural Networks that include the ability to determine what is important to remember.
-This is done through two additional trainable gates: *forget gates* and *input gates*.
+LSTM models are an extension of Recurrent Neural Networks developed by [Hochreiter & Schmidhuber (1997)](http://www.bioinf.jku.at/publications/older/2604.pdf) that include the ability to determine what is important to remember.
+This is done through two additional trainable layers: *forget gates* and *input gates*.

 *Forget Gates*